Hero (Dragon Quest IV): Appearances

 In the Nintendo Entertainment System version of Dragon Quest IV, the player has the opportunity to name the Hero, though the game opens with one of the main characters, Ragnar McRyan.
 In the PlayStation version of the game, a prologue was added that introduces the Hero earlier in the story.
 Each chapter has a different starring character, with chapter 2 starring Alena, chapter 3 starring Torneko, and chapter 4 starring Maya and Meena, all of whom eventually join the Hero's party.

 In the fifth chapter, the Hero's village is attacked by Psaro and his minions, aspiring to kill the prophesized Hero.
 To protect them, the Hero's friend, Eliza, uses magic to impersonate the Hero, dying in their place, at which point the Hero goes on a quest to defeat Psaro.
 After one of Psaro's minions called Aamon used humans to murder Rose, the love of Psaro, Psaro loses his mind, using a technique called the Secret of Evolution to become monstrous.
 He is ultimately defeated by the Hero and their party.

 In the PlayStation version, a new sixth chapter is added that involves reviving Rose and having her save Psaro, who becomes an ally of the Hero and helps them defeat Aamon.

+While not making an appearance themselves, in Dragon Quest V, it's revealed their descendants were hunted down due to the fear that a new Legendary Hero could destroy Grandmaster Nimzo, with only three descendants of theirs remaining.
+One of them would marry the Hero and give birth to the new Legendary Hero who would set out to vanquish Grandmaster Nimzo.

 The male Hero appears as a playable character in the fighting game Super Smash Bros.
 Ultimate as one of four skins for the character "Hero" alongside the Dragon Quest III Hero and Dragon Quest VIII and Dragon Quest XI heroes.